Skip to main content

 With regard to money laundering, during the 2008 financial crisis, banks used window dressing to conceal substantial deposit withdrawals from worried customers.
 At least one bank funded substantial but artificial deposits by lending money to itself.
 In a particular case that I have come across, a bank advised a customer that he could receive a bank loan only if he entered into a partnership with associates of the bank.
 Although named as a borrower, the customer never actually saw the loan advances.
 The bank instead paid loan proceeds to its associates, who placed much of it back on deposit with the lending bank in an account held with the Irish Central Bank.
 The customer saw his business collapse with unnecessary cash flow problems, yet the courts were completely unsympathetic.
 In my view, the courts assume that all regulated banks are operating above board if the Central Bank does not raise an issue.
 Injustices, therefore, arise.

-wrong legal advice, yet no one has responded, despite a Financial Times article raising very serious concerns.
+In conclusion, this committee has already raised these matters with the Irish Central Bank and it wrote to Chartered Accountants Ireland on a serious matter of potentially wrong legal advice, yet no one has responded, despite a Financial Times article raising very serious concerns.
 I hope the committee will continue to address these important matters.

 Mr. Tony Lawlor

 I thank the Chairman for inviting me to speak, to highlight and to provide a human picture of the sheer devastation the bank has caused me and my family for the past 11 years.
-I approached the bank in good faith in the hope of reaching agreement with regard to a loan facility for the purchase a family home.
+I approached the bank in good faith in the hope of reaching agreement with regard to a loan facility for the purchase of a family home.
 I am a strong family man and live for my children and my one grandchild.
-I have always prided myself on my honesty and have a huge resistance to dishonesty and wrong-doing.
+I have always prided myself on my honesty and have a huge resistance to dishonesty and wrongdoing.
 I come from a very much respected Kilkenny family and my late dad was awarded Kilkenny person of the year in 2002 for his lifelong dedication to amateur drama and sport.

 The agreement that was reached in April 2004 between Bank of Ireland and me was for a credit facility equating to a loan to value ratio of 90% for the purchase of a family home to the value of €245,000.
 The bank provided for a discounted variable rate of 2.69% for a period of 12 months, which was welcomed, noting no arrears.
 The bank had unilaterally retained a higher marginal rate of 1.10% some 12 months after the negotiation of the contract.
 However, it applied a rate of 1.60%.
 This higher marginal rate formed the central aspect of my mortgage contract with the bank and I entered into it in good faith.
 The expectation that the bank would act in my best interests and honour the central aspect of my mortgage appears to be a lost expectation.

-The bank had informed me, following my complaint and investigation in 2014, that “there is no provision anywhere in your mortgage agreement for a tracker rate of interest”.
+The bank had informed me, following my complaint and investigation in 2014, that “there is no provision anywhere in your Mortgage agreement ... for a tracker rate of interest”.
 This is untrue and contradicts the business record of my banking relationship with the bank entered on my mortgage file as interpreted by the bank’s financial adviser dating back to April 2005.
 The bank set about denying my business relationship in pursuit of increased interest payments and was prepared to rely on redacted documents, withhold relevant documents, misrepresent terms and, in my case, produce a mortgage deed that triggered a civil procedure to possess my family home.
 How wrong was I to expect the bank to act in good faith with my best financial interests front and centre when profitability for the bank is at stake.

 The operational effect of my variable rate mortgage with the bank allowed for positive and negative variable rates to be adopted by the bank and applied to my mortgage contract on foot of ECB announcements during this time.
 Following the banking crash of 2008 and the removal of tracker rates as a viable option for Bank of Ireland Group in 2008, positive and negative reflections continued to be applied to my mortgage account, reasonably understood as a tracker mortgage.
 The bank cannot exercise discretion over ECB variable rates of interest.
 How wrong was I to expect the bank to honour its side of the bargain.